A-124 Driger MS

 AR: Metal Upper (Right-Spin)

 Game Plan: A standard Attack-type HMS combo, the aim of this Beyblade is to use its incredible attack power to knock the opponent out of the stadium.
 Sliding/Catapult Launching or Banking this combo will result in the ideal flower-pattern required to make the most of its short yet powerful life-span.
 The inclusion of CWD Free Defense Ring is necessary if you expect to go up against Defense combos using CWD Reverse Defense Ring or CWD God Ring, otherwise, other WDs will do fine.
 Getting in the opposing Beyblade's face, knocking it around, and out of the stadium, is your primary objective every time.
+Metal Upper, especially with some support from CWD Free Defense Ring, can give you enough power to get the job done well.

 Semi-Flat Core, ~2g.